mywdka/plotterturtle/README.md

 ## Introduction

-This is a small python module combining python's Turtle Graphics and the Chiplotle plotter library
+This is a small python module linking python's Turtle Graphics to the Chiplotle plotter library

-It generates a .plt file that can be written to the plotter later

-The scaling is optimized for HP 7475A plotters in A3 format

 ## How-to

 ### Connecting a plotter
-*These settings are for a HP 7475A plotter.
+*The plotters i use are HP 7475A plotters.
 Another plotter will probably work too, although you may have to change the scaling.*

 Connect the plotter with a USB-to-Serial adapter.
 Install the drivers.
 Probably [these](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41) will work.
 DIP-Switch settings: